MEET OUR TEAM

 Teacher: Acting, Musical Theater Dance

-Erica Kahn (she/her) is a San Diego-based director, choreographer, and teaching artist with a passion for musical theatre.
-She holds a double bachelor’s degree in Theatre and Dance from UCSD with an emphasis in choreography and directing, and a minor in Education Studies.
 She believes strongly in advocating for the importance of the arts and is passionate about creating safe and accessible spaces for youth of all backgrounds and experience levels.
 Erica also runs a volunteer youth theatre group she co-founded, called Scripps Onstage, that aims to educate and provide opportunities for students to get involved in the arts and produce original works.
-She has 10+ years of experience working with youth and currently works with various youth theatre companies and educational arts programs across San Diego County.

 Xander Liszt